bob1970/CodeBreakers/README.md

 - 7 = p r s
 - 8 = t u v
 - 9 = w x y
-The Code Breakers magazine for some reason does not include the letter q or z in their Letter Please puzzles.
+<br><i>The Code Breakers magazine for some reason does not include the letter q or z in their Letter Please puzzles.</i>

 There are usually way to many combinations to combine all the possible word solutions into a possible full solutions, so this script just outputs the possible word solution for every numeric coded word.